-- By following the key principles, as detailed within this guidance, the u3a should not be infringing the rights of its members. - Inform the membership how they can make a 'subject access request' (a request to view the data that is held on them) and how quickly this will be responded to. - Review your practice in relation to data on an ongoing basis. - Discuss data protection within the committee and provide an induction for new committee members. - Ensure group conveners are aware of expectations in relation to data protection. - Liaise with National Office if you encounter any issues that the u3a is unsure about or need further guidance with. - Discuss data protection at network meetings if the u3a is a network member. - Look to access local or national training to help with awareness. - Adopt a data protection policy and privacy policy.
+- By following the key principles as detailed within this guidance the U3A should not be infringing the rights of its members. - Inform the membership how they can make a 'subject access request' (a request to view the data that is held on them) and how quickly this will be responded to. - Review your practice in relation to data on an ongoing basis. - Discuss data protection within the steering committee and provide an induction for new committee members. - Ensure group conveners are aware of expectations in relation to data protection. - Liaise with National Office if you encounter any issues that the U3A is unsure about or need further guidance with. - Discuss data protection at network meetings if the U3A is a network member. - Look to access local or national training to help with awareness. - Adopt a data protection policy and privacy policy.

-3.9 Data security and emails
+Data security and emails

-3.9.1 What u3as can do:
+What U3As can do:

-- Ensure that committee members use strong passwords the recommendation is that these are long (at least seven characters) and have a combination of upperand lower-case letters, numbers and the special keyboard characters like the asterisk or currency symbols. - Avoid sharing passwords. - Encourage committee members not to keep passwords written down somewhere where they can be easily accessed and identified. - Avoid leaving PCs with sensitive information on them in such a way that someone else could easily access that information. - When sending confidential information by email use password protection. - Avoid opening e-mail attachments from an unknown source. - Consider purchasing firewall software for committee members PCs.
-This can be purchased and downloaded from the internet. - Avoid keeping written records of negative comments about u3a members or suppliers. - Where there is an issue between members ensure that any recordings are factual and avoid recording opinion unless directly from an interview.
-For serious matters, please contact National Office for support. - Avoid sending emails that could be considered offensive or discriminatory. - Avoid sharing email addresses or personal information, via email without permission. - If a laptop is stolen or lost that holds a large amount of member information, please contact National Office. - Consider implementing a membership database such as Beacon.
+- Ensure that Committee Members use strong passwords the recommendation is that these are long (at least seven characters) and have a combination of upper and lower case letters, numbers and the special keyboard characters like the asterisk or currency symbols. - Avoid sharing passwords with others

+- Encourage Committee Members not to keep passwords written down somewhere where they can be easily accessed and identified - Avoid leaving PCs with sensitive information on them in such a way that someone else could easily access that information - When sending confidential information by email use password protection. - Avoid opening e-mail attachments from an unknown source. - Consider purchasing firewall software for Committee Members PCs.
+This can be purchased and downloaded from the internet. - Avoid keeping written records of negative comments about U3A members or suppliers.
+Where there is an issue between members ensure that any recordings are factual and avoid recording opinion unless directly from an interview.
+For serious matters, please contact National Office for support. - Avoid sending emails that could be considered offensive or discriminatory. - Avoid sharing email addresses or personal information via email without permission - If a laptop is stolen or lost that holds a large amount of member information please contact National Office.

-3.10 Accountability principle
+Accountability principle

-GDPR introduced an accountability principle that requires u3as to be able to demonstrate, compliance with the data protection principles.
-The principle refers to a 'data controller' - however it is recommended that within u3as the committee assume joint responsibility for how data is processed and managed.
+GDPR introduces an accountability principle that requires U3As to be able to demonstrate, compliance with the data protection principles.
+The principle refers to a 'data controller' -however it is recommended that within U3As the committee assume joint responsibility for how data is processed and managed.